Anna Sortun

 As Managing Partner at Tonkon Torp, Anna is responsible for the firm’s strategy and direction, and oversees the operations, delivery of legal services, and business management of the firm.
 Prior to her election as Managing Partner, Anna served on the firm’s Managing Board and as co-chair of its Litigation Department.

 Anna is a trial lawyer with a practice focused on business disputes, including contract litigation, owner and valuation disputes, consumer protection matters, and complex tort cases.
-Having tried more than a dozen jury trials to verdict in state and federal courts, Anna has been recognized as a top trial practitioner by Chambers USA, Best Lawyers in America, and Super Lawyers, which lists Anna among the top 50 Oregon lawyers and top 25 Oregon women lawyers.
-She is also a Fellow in the International Society of Barristers, an honor society that maintains a worldwide membership of less than 750 trial lawyers deemed by their peers and judges to be “outstanding in the field of advocacy.”
+Having tried more than a dozen jury trials to verdict in state and federal courts, Anna has been recognized as a top trial practitioner by Chambers USA, Best Lawyers in America, and Super Lawyers, which lists Anna among the top 10 Oregon lawyers and top 25 Oregon women lawyers.
+She is also a Fellow in the International Society of Barristers and a member of the American Board of Trial Advocates, invitation-only groups who recognize outstanding trial lawyers.

 In addition to her law practice, Anna is an active member of the community, currently serving on the board of directors of Oregon Humanities.
 She also served as a Commissioner on the Oregon Government Ethics Commission.
 Anna regularly handles high-profile pro bono matters on behalf of nonprofit and community organizations.